SegFaulty/DocThor/README.md

 * some **extensions do not include** the (for the compiling optional but for the DocThor) required information
 * if your are lucky and the DocThor extracts more information, then you have a big chance they are not consistent with the "reflected" structure (because the developer has to update the internal doc comments on code change .. and you know ..)
 * so **trust the structure** but **don't trust the docBlocks**
-* use a tool like PhpStorm that marks the inconsistencies and fix manually
+* use a tool like PhpStorm that marks the inconsistencies and fix manually (use --check to preview)

 ##How it works##
 * primary: uses reflections to determine classes, methods, constants, functions, etc. and "rebuilds" these as empty structures